 In the second part of the study, the experts and novices were presented a new set of 20 physic problems.
 This part of the study also included an intermediate participant who was a fourth-year physics major.
 These problems were created to include both physic laws and surface features combined to see how the participants would categorize them.
 The results were replicated from the previous study by the expert and the novice participants.
 Yet, the intermediate participant reasoned both by using the laws of physics and surface structures, showing that they had applied the laws, but not yet left the surface structure.
-These studies by Chase and Simon and Chi demonstrate that expertise is perceptually learned through practice and understanding.
+These studies by Chase and Simon and Chi and colleagues, demonstrate that expertise is perceptually learned through practice and understanding.
 They both demonstrate ideas of chunking (working memory) and previous knowledge (intelligence) that can lead to expertise.

 Interplay between these systems

-With these three constructs combined, WM, gF, and expertise, they could help shape how we understand stimuli storage in our short term or long-term memory.
-They each play an important part in how we view the world around us and evaluate everyday situations.
-Shelton (2010) found in their study that working memory was a predictor for gF.
+Working memory, gF, and expertise each play a role in how we view the world around us and evaluate everyday situations.
+Shelton and colleagues (2010) found in their study that working memory was a predictor for gF.
 The authors did so by looking at multiple working memory and gF tests and seeing how they correlated with processing speed, primary and secondary memory, working memory, and gF.
 After running a structural equation model (SEM) from the scores of all these tests, they found that processing speed, primary and secondary memory, and working memory all correlated with gF.
-They looked further into their SEM model to at how much variance those constructs were explained by gF, and the authors found that working memory had a unique variance when it came to predicting gF that none of the other constructs had.
+They looked further into their SEM model to examine at how much variance those constructs were explained by gF, and the authors found that working memory had a unique variance when it came to predicting gF that none of the other constructs had.
 This supports that working memory is primary component of gF.

 Grabner, Neubauer, and Stern (2006) looked at the impact of intelligence and expertise on performance and neural efficiency.
 The authors recruited chess players for their study.
 The participants had to complete psychometric tests which included: the NEO-Five-Factor-Inventory, state anxiety test, a mood questionnaire, and the Intelligenz-Struktur-Test 2000 R for cognitive ability (Amthauer, R., 2001).
 These psychometric tests were used as a control for the EEG data collected.
 The participants also had to complete a speed, memory, and reasoning task using different types of chess boards and pieces on a computer while being monitored by an EEG.
 The authors found that the more intelligent participants had better performance than less intelligent participants in chess.
 There was an exception that those who were an expert at the task (chess in this study), could make up for a lower measured intelligence in other circumstances.